DSLeonard-coding/VolumeBuilders/HowToBuild.md

 The library will be in **build/libVolumeBuilders.a**  and the demo will be in **build/bin/Demo**

+## Development and your own demo

 The project is also precofigured for building and developing with JetBrains Clion (free version available).
 Your vb_user_setup_general.sh must be in your home directory and must have exactly the same file name as shipped in the project root (if it has changed).
-Start clion and select File->Open and selec the repository root directory.
+Start Clion and select File->Open and selec the repository root directory.

 Now you can build, run, and debug, from the top right toolbar build window.
 Select VolumeBuilders or Demo from the drop-down and the hammer and play button to build and run or the bug to debug.